SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/Section 2 - SRA data/README.md

 Prefetch downloads files in SRA format (ending in .sra).
 These need to be converted to fastq files.
 For this, we use another program from sratoolkit called fasterq-dump.
 We run this in a job, which can be found here:
 [fasterq-dump.job](https://github.com/SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/raw/main/job_files/fasterq_dump.job)

-Fasterq-dump converts SRA data to fastq data, which can often be very large.
-Typically, we would subsequently compress fastq files to fastq.gz files, using gzip.
-However, this can take a long time, over an hour for some of the files here.
+Fasterq-dump converts SRA data to fastq data, and will save it in the directory `/data/raw/`, which you will have to create. fastq data can often be very large, and typically we would subsequently compress fastq files to fastq.gz files using gzip.
+However, this can take a long time, so we will not do this for these analyses.
 Luckily, we do not need fastq.gz read files, our programs can analyze fastq data.

-Submit fasterq-dump job files for each of your SRAs in `data/sra/`, using `data/raw` as your output directory.
+Submit fasterq-dump job files for each of your SRAs in `data/sra/`, using `data/raw/` as your output directory.

-**Don't forget that you will need to create `data/raw` first.**
+**Don't forget that you will need to create `data/raw/` first.**